sbk2k1/Blog-front-end/README.md

 This is a template blog website front end.
-Back end in the making.
-May make use of letter
+Will link backend later